lukfor/nft-compress/README.md

 # nft-compress

-nf-test plugin to provide support for ZIP and GZIP files.
+nf-test plugin to provide support for ZIP files.

 ## Requirements